karishmashaik26/karishmashaik26/README.md

 # 💡 Shaik Karishma - Projects and Internships Portfolio

 Welcome to my GitHub repository!
-This space showcases my technical projects and internship work completed as part of my B.Tech in Electronics & Communication Engineering from CMR College of Engineering & Technology, Hyderabad.
+This space showcases my technical projects, internships, and training experiences completed as part of my B.Tech in Electronics & Communication Engineering from CMR College of Engineering & Technology, Hyderabad.

 ---